 If you are selling both B2B- and B2C-type EEE, then you are a dual producer.
 As a dual producer, you must meet the legal obligations that apply to both types of producers.
 You must join a compliance scheme to manage your B2C WEEE and self-comply to manage your B2B WEEE – both at the same time.

 Important note: If you are placing EEE on the Irish market and the EEE contains batteries, then you are an EEE producer and a battery producer.
-You must meet the obligations that apply both to an EEE producers and battery producer.
+You must meet the obligations that apply both to an EEE producers and a battery producer.

 Find out more about the legal obligations for battery producers.

 Some producers are not meeting their legal obligations.
 They are acting at an illegal competitive advantage over compliant producers.
-These producers are known as ‘free riders’
+These producers are known as ‘free riders’.

 Do you know (or suspect) a producer that is not registered or who is acting as a free rider?
 You can tell the EPA using this free rider EEE producer complaint form.
 We will investigate your complaint.
 Your complaint will be confidential.